DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-asking-candidates-for-references-to-be-contacted-if-they-accept-an-offer.md

 The [select 2 references task](/apply-for-teacher-training/selecting-references/) was added in 2021.
 It allowed candidates with more than 2 references to select which ones to include in their application, rather than always including the first 2 to be received.

-[Screenshot of old application task list]

 With the new process, references no longer need to be received before submitting the application.
 There is therefore no need to select which 2 to include.

 We no longer have a references section in the task list.
 Instead we’ve added it as a task within the existing safeguarding section.
 This helps to convey that references are now only used for safeguarding purposes, rather than to assess candidate quality.

 When we did usability testing with the task called ‘References’, many participants incorrectly assumed that people would be contacted straight away.
 So we renamed the task ‘References to be requested if you accept an offer’.

-[Screenshot of new application task list]

 ### References introduction